Repair Or Replace An Asphalt Or Felt Flat Roof?

 When replacing your asphalt or felt flat roof is the only option…

-If your roof is nice and firm underfoot and is a built up felt roof, it will either strip successfully and a new Torch-on felt or asphalt roof can be installed, or there are other roof cover solutions to consider.
+When your built up felt roof is firm under foot, you can either strip it successfully and a install a new Torch-on felt or asphalt roof.
+Or you can consider other roof cover solutions.
 GRP and EPDM rubber roofing, which, once laid, are seamless (so the chances of water leaking through joints is minimal); and liquid systems, with reinforced matting, which provide alternative solutions to traditional bitumen felt.
 Read more about them in our guide to flat roof options here.

 All said and done, if you inspect your roof and need to carry out minor repairs there are products available which will work, provide a quick fix and time to allow you to explore your options, get quotes and above all else, budget for your new roof.